 As the Federal Reserve has failed to protect bank account customers from unauthorized overdraft loans, banks are raising fees and adding new ones.
-In the most recent survey of the sixteen largest banks included in comments to the Federal Reserve and testimony before this Committee, CFA found that nine of the sixteen largest banks charge \$35 for repeat overdrafts and half of the largest banks use a tiered fee structure to escalate fees over the year.
+In the CFA survey of the sixteen largest banks updated in July 2009, we found that fourteen of the sixteen largest banks charge \$35 or more for initial or repeat overdrafts and nine of the largest banks use a tiered fee structure to escalate fees over the year.
 For example, US Bank charges \$19 for the first overdraft in a year, \$35 for the second to fourth overdraft, and \$37.50 thereafter.
 Ten of the largest banks charge a sustained overdraft fee, imposing additional fees if the overdraft and fees are not repaid within days.
 Bank of America began in June to impose a second \$35 fee if an overdraft is not repaid within five days.
-As a result, a consumer who is permitted by her bank to overdraw by \$20 with a debit card purchase can easily be charged \$70 for a five day extension of credit.
-47
+As a result, a Bank of America customer who is permitted by her bank to overdraw by \$20 with a debit card purchase can easily be charged \$70 for a five day extension of credit.
+(For more detail, please see CFA Survey: Sixteen Largest Bank Overdraft Fees and Terms, Appendix Five.)